 Creating your very own, unique essential oil blends for perfume is easy with a little knowledge in hand.
 You see some essential oils just don’t blend well with others and the scents they create are not pleasing to anyone’s nose.

 The key is understanding that essential oils fall into aroma categories.
 Take a brief look at the aroma categories below.
 Open a bottle of essential oil in each category to get a feel for what the category smells like.

 Essential Oil Aroma Category Examples

 Take a look at this detailed list of essential oils in each aroma category to create smooth, complimentary essential oil blends.
-Print out this blending wheel from Oily Chic Library or pin for later to use as a quick reference for what pairs well together.
+Print out this essential oil perfume notes chart and a blending wheel from Oily Chic Library or pin for later to use as a quick reference for what pairs well together.

 What Essential Oils Can be Used as Perfume?

 Just about any essential oil can be used to make perfume, but a well-structured perfume has a base note, middle, and top note.
 Keep in mind some essential oils can overlap between note levels.

 For example rose, it catches you at the first sniff, yet it doesn’t dissipate quickly, instead, it stays with you.
 Which is why it is used as a top and base note.
 So, be on the lookout for these dual note oils, giving you more flexibility.

 Also referred to as a deep note or bottom note.
 These notes are the aromas that will linger the longest.
 A base note ideally should be 20% of your perfume blend.

 Lovingly known as heart notes, the middle note lasts longer than a top note and bonds together the top and base notes.
 A middle note should make up the biggest proportion of your DIY essential oil perfume.
 Aim for a 50% ratio.